pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       namespace of the connection.

     Options:
-      -k, --key KEYNAME=VALUE    Value for a key in keybinding of CIMInstanceName.
+      -k, --key KEYNAME=VALUE    Value for a key in keybinding of CIM instance name.
 May be specified multiple times.
 Allows defining keys without the issues of quotes.
-Default: No initial properties provided.
+                                 Default: No keybindings provided.
       -n, --namespace NAMESPACE  Namespace to use for this command, instead of the default namespace of the connection.
       -h, --help                 Show this message and exit.